korniichuk/temporal-pytech-summit-2024/README.md

 ![temporal-_-workflow_history.png](img/temporal-_-workflow_history.png "Temporal Workflow History")

 ## Option 2: Demo with GitPod (browser-based environment)
 Not everyone is willing to use a local environment and install software for a demo.
-That is why you can use the GitPod service with a browser-based exercise environment as alternative.
+That is why you can use the GitPod service with a browser-based environment as alternative.

 ### Step 1/3: Clone GitHub repo and install [HTTPX](https://github.com/encode/httpx/) Python lib
 Navigate to https://gitpod.io/#https://github.com/temporalio/edu-101-python-code to launch browser-based environment.